Andhra Pradesh

 Other Attractions

-Ramappa Lake is a worth seeing water pool just at a distance of 1 km from the temple.
-In Warangal, you can visit the Warangal Fort, Thousand Pillar Temple, Kush Mahal, and Bhadrakali Temple.
+Ramappa Lake, located just 1 km from the temple, is a must-see.
+In Warangal, you can also visit the Warangal Fort, Thousand Pillar Temple, Kush Mahal, and Bhadrakali Temple.

 Reaching the Temple

-After reaching Warangal, you can take a bus to Palampeta and then walk 1 km ahead to reach the temple.
-From Hyderabad, you can start in early morning and can come back until night.
+Once in Warangal, you can take a bus to Palampet and then walk 1 km to reach the temple.
+If traveling from Hyderabad, you can easily plan a day trip, starting in the morning and returning by night.

 You may also like...